hello/user-guide/content/system/sense-overview.md

 Sense sits on your bedside table and tracks the data of the environment in your bedroom, including noise, light, temperature, humidity and particles in the air.
-While the Sleep Pill clips onto your pillow and monitors how you sleep.
+Sleep Pill clips onto your pillow and monitors how you sleep.